 Women in Eastern and Southern Africa can make significant contributions to economic growth and poverty reduction by starting their own businesses, and access to property or finance can provide them with the necessary collateral.
 In two economies, the Democratic Republic of Congo and South Sudan, however, women and men do not have equal ownership rights to immovable property.
-In 10 economies in the region, women inherit differently from men (see Figure 8).
+In 11 economies economies equalized inheritance rights for sons and daughters in the past decade.